dev-launchers/dev-launchers-platform/packages/UI/CONTRIBUTING.md

 ## Jsdocs auto intergration with storybook.

 Attempt to put all documentation via jsdocs.
-Storyblok will auto import depending on the location of the jsdocs.
+Storybook will auto import depending on the location of the jsdocs.
 Make it so documenation is only in one location in code, and both storybook and jsdocs draw from the same location.

 ## Submit the branch with a new pull request.